bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 And once we have those, we can get a better idea.
 But my feeling is that we can get it down to a level where if you're running a full node and you're doing this additional computation to receive these silent payments, it is not a lot of extra overhead.
 So from that perspective, I think you could say that sort of the overhead is practically zero if you're already running a full node.
-And then for light clients, the problem is that even though, like many of the light clients, most of the light clients we have today, they have, they share an Xpub with whatever server is running the like client for them.
+And then for light clients, the problem is that even though, like many of the light clients, most of the light clients we have today, they share an xPub with whatever server is running the light client for them.
-And if you give out your XPUP to a server, you lose all your privacy.
+And if you give out your xPub to a server, you lose all your privacy.
 So it's actually very difficult to have a ligth client and have privacy at the same time.
 It's not impossible.
 We have a BIP 157 and 158, that is a compact block filters.